hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_illustration_of_a_virtual__24fc60cc-91fa-4424-8421-d32c4e0b6758-0_2.content.md

 ## Contact Us

 Have a question or suggestion?
 We'd love to hear from you!
-Contact us at [email protected] or via our social media channels:
+Contact us at me@pavolhejny.com or via our social media channels:

 -   Twitter: [@VRHub](#)
 -   Facebook: [@VirtualRealityHub](#)